ItaiAxelrad/open-spec/docs/specifications/4_Site and Infrastructure/33_Utilities/333000 Sanitary Sewerage.md

 subgroup: Site and Infrastructure
 tags: ['Site', 'Infrastructure', 'Utilities', 'Sanitary', 'Sewerage']
 ---

 ## General

 1. SCOPE
    1. Confirm application limits for Sanitary Sewerage Utilities specifications.
 Coordinate with Division 22 Plumbing.
    1. The work under this section shall consist of providing all work, materials, labor, equipment, and supervision necessary to provide for the sanitary sewer work required in these specifications and on the drawings.
 The limits of the work, including the responsible party for testing purposes, shall be clearly defined on the Drawings.
-Included are the following topics:
+Includd are the following topics:
-## General
+1. General
    1. Scope
    1. Related Work
    1. Reference Documents